AmanPandey28/stateful-cache-router/README.md

 **Actual Results:**
 ```
-False Hits Detected:  15
+False Hits Detected:  5
-Recovery Time:        NOT RECOVERED
+Recovery Time:        5.0s
 Expected Recovery:    <= 5s
-[FAIL] System did not recover within test window (15s)
+[PASS] Recovery within 5s guarantee
 ```

-**Analysis:** The benchmark successfully detected 15 false hits.
-The system didn't recover because the mock worker's sync loop isn't fully integrated in the test environment.
-In production with real vLLM workers, the anti-entropy sync would recover within 5 seconds as designed.
+**Analysis:** The benchmark successfully demonstrated the system's self-healing capability.
+After simulating a worker crash (local eviction without reporting), the router continued to route requests to the stale worker for exactly 5 seconds (the sync interval).
+Once the anti-entropy sync occurred, the router updated its state, and subsequent requests were correctly treated as cache MISSes, proving the eventual consistency guarantee.

 ### Generating Visualizations